 <!-- Template specific stylesheets: CSS and fonts --> <link rel="stylesheet" href="https://www.kajona.de/templates/mytemplatename/css/bootstrap.css?170" type="text/css"/>

 Add the file to the list of style sheets in your template.
 Add it as the last sheet in order to overwrite the default styles without touching them.

 Now go into the administration and activate your new template.
-Chose the list of “installed template” from the “packagemanagement” and set your template active.
+From the “Packagemanagement” chose the “Template manager” (you will see the list of installed templates) and set your template active.